 Increasingly, efforts are being made to include Arabic music in the repertoire; bagpipes are considered particularly suitable, as their intervals match some Arabic scales better than those of wind band instruments.

-Above and below, the Royal Army of Oman‘s pipe and drum band.
+Below, the Royal Army of Oman‘s pipe and drum band.

 Related article: The Sultan’s pipe organ